James Denton: Career

 Denton has appeared in several films, including: That Old Feeling (1997), Face/Off (1997), and Primary Colors (1998).
 He has appeared in various television shows, including: Sliders, Dark Skies, Two Guys and a Girl, Ally McBeal, The West Wing, and JAG, and has had recurring roles in The Pretender, Philly, The Drew Carey Show and Reba.
 In 2003, he portrayed the lead role of Special Agent John Kilmer in the short-lived crime thriller series Threat Matrix.

 In 2004, Denton began portraying Mike Delfino on ABC's comedy-drama television series Desperate Housewives.
 The show was well received by viewers and critics and it won multiple Primetime Emmy, Golden Globe and Screen Actors Guild Awards.
 From the 2004–05 through the 2008–09 television seasons, its first five seasons were rated amongst the top ten most-watched series.
 In 2007, it was reported to be the most popular show in its demographic worldwide, with an audience of approximately 120 million and was also reported as the third most watched television series in a study of ratings in twenty countries.

 Since first appearing in Desperate Housewives, Denton continued to appear in numerous films, including: Assumption (2006), Beautiful Dreamer (2006), Undead or Alive (2007), Custody (2007), Tortured (2008) and All-Star Superman (2011).
 Denton also appeared in Dale Watson's music video for "Justice for All" (2007) and Phil Vassar's music video for "Bobbi with an I" (2009).

-Denton portrays Dr. Sam Radford, a starring role on Hallmark Channel's fantasy comedy-drama television series Good Witch.
+Denton portrayed Dr. Sam Radford, a starring role on Hallmark Channel's fantasy comedy-drama television series Good Witch.
 The series follows a mother-daughter duo's magical journey as they welcome Dr. Sam Radford (Denton) and his son to town.
 The New York Times called the series "a gentle, sentimental prime-time fable set in an idealized Middle American small city (not an angsty suburb), is the show you find your parents or grandparents watching when you come home for a visit."
 In 2019, the show was one of the network's most popular original series, and the Good Witch closed season five in first place among household ratings on Sundays.
 The success of the series lifted the Hallmark Channel to be the highest-rated and most-watched cable network on the weekends.

 In 2016, he had a recurring role as Peter Hudson on Lifetime's comedy-drama series Devious Maids.
 In 2018, he made a guest appearance as Navy Captain Deckard on CBS' television series NCIS: New Orleans, in the episode "Checkmate, Part 2".
 In January 2024, Denton was announced as a contestant in the 13th season of dance competition television series Danse avec les stars, the French version of Dancing with the Stars.
 He sustained an injury early in the competition and was unable to compete in two performances.